aeternity/protocol/channels/ON-CHAIN.md

 # On-chain

-Operating a state channel requires, at least, an initial setup via a `channel_create` transaction, that locks up a configurable amount of coins from each involved party in the channel.
-This requires a consent, in the form of either signatures or generalized account authentication call data, from all participants.
+Operating a state channel requires, an initial on-chain setup via a `channel_create` transaction, that locks up a configurable amount of coins from each involved party in the channel.
+This requires a consent, in the form of either signatures or generalized account authentication call data, from both participants.
 More information regarding authentication can be found [here](./authentication.md)

-In the ideal case, all on-chain transactions gets authenticated by all participants, implying that there are no disagreements.
-These operations can be committed immediately and will generally override all operations initiated unilaterally.
+In the ideal case, all on-chain transactions get authenticated by both participants, implying that there are no disagreements.
+These operations can be committed immediately.
+There are also some unilateral transactions that need to be authenticated just by one of the participants.
+Those might have a bloch heigh timer attached to them for the other party to dispute.
+The mutually agreed ones will override all conflicting unilateral actions.

-Transactions not authenticated by everyone, except the `channel_snapshot_solo`, can be disputed via `channel_slash` and `channel_force_progress_tx` transactions.
+Transactions not authenticated by everyone can be disputed via `channel_slash`, `channel_snapshot_solo` and `channel_force_progress_tx` transactions.
 During normal operation, these solo transactions can be disputed indefinitely.
 If the channel is in the closing state, disputes have to happen within the pre-negotiated `lock_period`, given that closure requires a bounded finality.

-Each transaction updating on-chain state provides two fields essential for future conflict resolution: `round` and `state_hash`.
+Each channel transaction updating on-chain state provides two fields essential for future conflict resolution: `round` and `state_hash`.
 The state hash is the root hash of the channel's state tree after the on-chain has been applied to the local state tree.
-The `round` is the _next_ state channel internal round.
-Thus the on-chain update transaction represents on-chain the next off-chain state of the channel.
-This way we can solo close a channel according to the last on-chain state.
+The `round` is the state channel's internal round.
+Since the `round` is incrementing on every off-chain state change, the channel transaction represents both the off-chain state of the channel and defines the point of time when it was valid.
+This allows us to make educated decisions if we want to update the on-chain persisted channel object or not.
+This way we can solo close a channel according to the last provided on-chain state.
 All we have to do is to provide a proof of inclusion having the same `state_hash`.

 - [Establishing a channel](#establishing-a-channel)